-There are more than a dozen popular varieties of olives.
+More than a dozen varieties of olives are popular throughout Italy.
 About half the varieties are picked green and immature, and the other half are picked black and ripe.
 Regardless of ripeness, olives are inedible when picked.
 Before bringing them to market, producers soak them brine for weeks in order to leach out the tannins.

 The most popular Italian tapenade (a ground vegetable paste usually spread onto bread) is made from olives and spices.
 But for my money, the best use of olives is to cut up four or five as a garnish for spaghetti and marinara sauce.
-This will taste incomparably better than a jarred sauce made with olives, since freshly-added olives have a firmer texture and their salt hasn’t dissolved into the sauce.
+This will taste incomparably better than a jarred sauce made with olives, since freshly-added olives possess a firmer texture and their salty zing hasn’t dissolved into the sauce.

-That said, although Italian cuisine is a great choice for vegans who want to learn new recipes, it’s a challenging cuisine when it comes to eating out.
+That said, although Italian cooking is perfect for vegans wanting to discover new recipes, it’s a challenging cuisine when it comes to eating out.
 You’ve really only got a few choices, but at least these choices are easy to order, healthful, and delicious.
-While your options won’t be extensive, it’s good to know that every Italian restaurant offers a few delicious vegan meals.
+While your dining options won’t be extensive, it’s good to know that every Italian restaurant offers a few delicious vegan meals.
 And that’s certainly more than you can say for several other cuisines.

 Vegan Pasta & Salad Choices at Italian Restaurants

-Salads are a big part of any good Italian meal, so you shouldn’t have any problem accompanying your meal with a big vegan salad.
+Salads are a big part of any proper Italian meal, so you shouldn’t have any problem ordering a big vegan salad.
 Unlike some other cultures, Italians don’t often junk up their salad with sliced meat or eggs.
 But you will still need to specify that you want a vegan dressing.
 To keep things reliably vegan, you can ask for olive oil and balsamic vinegar (some Italian dressings may contain mayonnaise).
 Also, the chef will toss usually some Parmesan cheese into your salad unless told otherwise.
-Croutons may or may not be vegan, and since it’s tough to know either way I ask them to be left off.
+Croutons may or may not be vegan, and since it’s tough to know either way I request that they be left off.

 That’s pretty much it for your options at a typical Italian restaurant, unless they serve pizza.
 At a good Italian restaurant or an independently-owned pizzeria, the dough will reliably be just white flour, sugar, yeast, water, and salt.
 But several large pizza chains put dairy products in their crusts.
-If you’re buying pizza from a chain restaurant, you can always find out its dough and sauce ingredients by checking the company’s website.
+If you’re buying pizza from a chain restaurant, you can look up its dough and sauce ingredients on the company’s website.

 Travel in Italy